StefAm21/micolet-test/README.md

   - Add fake data as playground: `rails db:seeds`
   - Spin your server: `rails s`
   - Open a second terminal and run JS: `yarn build --watch`
+  - To test email delivery on development environment, you can go to [http://localhost:3000/letter_opener/](http://localhost:3000/letter_opener/)

-**Special remarks:**
+#**Special remarks:**
-In this Micolet-test, Ball 1 (connecting to API to validate emails) and Ball 2 (adding i18n) was solved in only one way.
+ Ball 1 and Ball 2 was solved in only one way.
+So you can test it either on development or in production.

-Ball 3 (completing survey to get a discount coupon), which was optional, was solved in two different ways:
+But Ball 3 was solved in **2 different ways**:
-- Firstly using Typeform's API connected with an ngrok server during development, to be able to test their webhook response, and Heroku in production: [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/).
+- **First version:** using Typeform's API connected with an ngrok server during development, to be able to test their webhook response, and pushed to Heroku in production: [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/).
+This version was deployed live so that it would be easier to connect typeform's webhook, without the need to share a different ngrok address every time.
+So I recommend to test this version on Heroku.

+- **Second Version: ** I created  2 extra models: Answer and Question, and did the survey on our backend with rails, without the use of Typeform
+In order to access this second version please go to the "feat-alternative-survey" branch.
+This version has not been pushed to Heroku, you can only access it locally in your Terminal:

+  1. Fetch all branches and change branch: `git checkout feat-alternative-survey`
+  2. Spin your server: `rails s` and then in other terminal run JS: `yarn build --watch`

+ This branch is to test the second version locally.

+So to be clear to test first version, go to heroku.
+To test second version, test it locally on the proper branch

-#### Architecture Database with Typeform Ball 3:
+#### Firt version Architecture Database with Typeform Ball 3:
+(In your Terminal, go to `git co master` or to the production environment in [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/))
 ![db-micolet-arc](https://github.com/StefAm21/micolet-test/assets/80965786/1d093150-6357-40d5-81d5-4562df9a201f)

 Reasoning behind this Model architecture: